 Personal tangible assets are capitalized if they have an original cost of \$500 or more and a useful life of at least two (2) years.
 All other capital assets are capitalized if they have an original cost of \$5,000 or more and a useful life of at least two (2) years.
 Depreciation is calculated on each class of depreciable property using no salvage value and the straight-line method of depreciation.
 Estimated useful lives are as follows:

 Years Vehicles and Equipment 5

 Budgeting

 In compliance with governmental accounting principles, the Board of Commissioners annually adopts an unappropriated budget for the General Fund.
-The budget was amended during the current fiscal year to change the format of the budget.
+The budget was amended during the current fiscal year.

 Pensions